hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803100v3-avatar-reinforcement-learning-to-see-hear-and-reason-over-video.md

 ---
 layout: default
-title: AVATAR: Reinforcement Learning to See, Hear, and Reason Over Video
+title: "AVATAR: Reinforcement Learning to See, Hear, and Reason Over Video"
 ---

 # AVATAR: Reinforcement Learning to See, Hear, and Reason Over Video